-Coordination Drawings: Prepare Coordination Drawings if limited space availability necessitates maximum utilization of space for efficient installation of different components or if coordination is required for installation of products and materials fabricated by separate entities.

-Content: Project-specific information, drawn accurately to scale.
+- A. Coordination Drawings: Prepare Coordination Drawings if limited space availability necessitates maximum utilization of space for efficient installation of different components or if coordination is required for installation of products and materials fabricated by separate entities. - Content: Project-specific information, drawn accurately to scale.
 Do not base Coordination Drawings on reproductions of the Contract Documents or standard printed data.
-Include the following information, as applicable:

-- Indicate functional and spatial relationships of components of architectural, structural, civil, a. mechanical, and electrical systems. - Indicate required installation sequences. b. - Indicate dimensions shown on the Contract Drawings and make specific note of dimensions C. that appear to be in conflict with submitted equipment and minimum clearance requirements.
+Include the following information, as applicable: - Indicate functional and spatial relationships of components of architectural, structural, civil, mechanical, and electrical systems. - b.
+Indicate required installation sequences. - c.
+Indicate dimensions shown on the Contract Drawings and make specific note of dimensions that appear to be in conflict with submitted equipment and minimum clearance requirements.
 Provide alternate sketches to Architect for resolution of such conflicts.
-Minor dimension changes and difficult installations will not be considered changes to the Contract.
+Minor dimension changes and difficult installations will not be considered changes to the Contract. - 2.
 Sheet Size: At least 8-1/2 by 11 inches but no larger than 30 by 40 inches.
-Format shall be PDF or other electronic format to facilitate multiple user commenting and sharing easily.
+Format shall be PDF or